-Its subsidiary companies which operate business according in the note to financial statements No. 3.1
+Its subsidiary companies which operate business according in the note to financial statements No.4.1

-2. Basis of financial statements preparation and accounting policies

-- 2.1 The financial statements are issued for reporting purposes to be used in Thailand are prepared in the Thai language.
-This English translation of the financial statements has been prepared for the convenience of readers not conversant with the Thai language. - 2.2 The consolidated and separate financial statements were prepared in accordance with the generally accepted accounting principles under the Accounting Act B.E.
-2543, which include the already announced accounting standards, financiapl reporting standards and their interpretation including accounting guidance issued by the Federation of Accounting Professionals ("TFAC") established under the Accounting Professions Act B.E.
+- 2. Basis of financial statements preparation and accounting policies - 2.1 The Group and the Company incurred a net loss for the year ended December 31, 2022 in the consolidated financial statement amount of Baht 124.57 million and in the separate financial statement amount of Baht 130.44 million as at December 31, 2022 the Group and the Company had current liabilities exceeded current assets by amount of Baht 225.84 million and amount of Baht 129.50 million respectively, such above this situation has material uncertainty to the ability to continue as going concern of the Group and the Company.
+However, the Company is processing to offer ordinary shares of C. I. GROUP PUBLIC COMPANY LIMITED as mention in the note to financial statement No.39.
+Subsequently the Company has advance receipt of share subscription amount of Bant 200.42 million.
+The Group's management believe that it is able to continuing its operation.
+For these reasons, the financial statements therefore have been prepared on the going concern basis. - 2.2 The financial statements are issued for reporting purposes to be used in Thailand are prepared in the Thai language.
+This English translation of the financial statements has been prepared for the convenience of readers not conversant with the Thai language. - 2.3 The consolidated and separate financial statements were prepared in accordance with the generally accepted accounting principles under the Accounting Act B. E. 2543, which include the already announced accounting standards, financial reporting standards and their interpretation including accounting guidance issued by the Federation of Accounting Professionals ("TFAC") established under the Accounting Professions Act B.E.
 2547 and regulations in accordance with the determination of the Office of the Securities and Exchange Commission on the subject of preparation and presentation of the financial reports.